defactojml/ud-nano-neighborhood/README.md

 - Display a list view of the set of locations: DONE

-- Provide a filter option that uses an input field to filter both the list view and the map markers: WIP
+- Provide a filter option that uses an input field to filter both the list view and the map markers: DONE

 - Add functionality using third-party APIs to provide information when a map marker or list view entry is clicked: WIP (with flickr)